kevgo/observable-process/README.md

 // => "running at port 3000."
 ```

 Comparable functionality is available for STDERR.
-In addition, ObservableProcess
+ObservableProcess also creates
-creates a new `output` stream with the combined content of STDOUT and STDERR:
+a new `output` stream with the combined content of STDOUT and STDERR:

 ```js
 observable.output.on("data", function(data) {